 Does Zuckerberg know that the air quality, the heat and rising danger on our streets will drive people to want to escape even more to a fantasy life to be lived on our screens in the fastness of our homes?

 Is he confident that Facebook-enabled campaigns to poison minds and shape opinions will ensure the world gets more Johnsons, Bolsanaros, Dutertes and Orbans?
 Will Facebook help to ensure that the fossil fuel companies will be able to carry on raping the planet to ensure that the richest can continue to travel, control the climate in their strongolds, fire themselves into space?
-Will it make it continue to make it possible for climate deniers to continue to harrass and menace climate crusaders?
+Will it continue to make it possible for climate deniers to continue to harrass and menace climate crusaders?

 Do Zuckerberg and the growing cadre of despots know full well that destroying habitats, global warming and continued pollution will almost guarantee the emergence of new pathogens, new pandemic diseases?
 Are they already conditioning us to embrace Boris Johnson’s mantra of ‘letting the dead bodies pile up’ as a price worth paying to ensure that the illusion of norml life carries on, unfettered by measures that we are told to believe curb our freedoms?
 Are we being set up not to care?
 At all?
 To be inured to tragedy, inured to death tolls from fires, from floods, from droughts, from disease?